 That was the days when I got a jolt of my life.
 Nidhi had attained puberty and as a dad who had all along lived in a male only world had no clue as to how to deal with the situation.
 I immediately rushed to my mother for some tips and was in for a rude shock when she said she too had lived in a man’s world for the past fifty years – with my dad and four sons – and she had never dealt with such a situation and had fully forgotten how it was when she was a teenager.
 I called up my wife and she spoke to Nidhi and gave all the motherly advise and how to cope with the changes.

-Nidhi came out with flying colours from her high school and is currently doing her Bachelor of Sciences degree and is currently working with an event management company in Toronto.
+Nidhi came out with flying colours from her high school and completed her Bachelor of Sciences degree and is currently working with an event management company in Toronto.
 I pray to God to ensure her success in life.